Rulesofgames/FitnessTracker-MyFitnessBuddy/README.md

 2.jQuery AJAX is employed to validate the password on the client side, ensuring immediate feedback to the user.

 Email Uniqueness Check -
-To prevent multiple registrations with the same email address, the system uses jQuery AJAX to check if the entered email address is already associated with an existing account.
+1.To prevent multiple registrations with the same email address, the system uses jQuery AJAX to check if the entered email address is already associated with an existing account.
 2.Users are notified in real-time if they attempt to register with an email address that is already in use.

 Workout Tracking -